 (alpha = 7.2973 x 10^-3), but also with the number tr:

 7 x ts / tr = 2 pi / alpha = 861.
 This relation makes 2 pi / alpha redundant.

-Please, click on the underlined chapter-names to read the whole story.
+Please, click on the underlined chapter titles to see the whole reasoning.